-More and more candidates with a marketing background are applying to top MBA programs, and the competition to land a spot at a coveted program gets fiercer every year.
+More and more candidates with a marketing background are applying to top MBA programs, and the competition to land a spot in a coveted program gets fiercer every year.

 How can you capitalize on your background in marketing to submit the strongest possible applications?
-Below are 7 tips to consider as you pull together all the pieces of your applications:
+Here are seven tips to consider:

 You likely have solid experience marketing a service or product.
-Now you need to take the skills you’ve developed to market yourself – your own brand.
-What is the compelling narrative you can share about why you need an MBA, why now, and why at a particular MBA program?
-What are some key themes about yourself that can be woven throughout your applications?
+Now, you need to take the skills you’ve developed to market yourself—your own brand.
+What compelling narrative can you share about why you need an MBA, why now, and why at a particular MBA program?
+What key themes about yourself can you weave throughout your applications?
 Do some self-reflection to come up with the story that only you can tell.

 2. Highlight your cross-functional experience.

-Most marketing professionals work to some degree with other functions in an organization.
-Showcase this experience in your applications.
+Most marketing professionals work with other functions in an organization to some degree; showcase this experience in your applications.
 How have you learned to work with the strategy team?
 Finance?
 Operations?
 Do you use different types of communication skills with each?
 What about engineers or tech people?

 3. Showcase your global marketing experience.

 If your organization is global and you have worked with international offices, be sure to explain that experience and what you learned from engaging with people from diverse backgrounds or geographies.
 The ability to connect and communicate with diverse groups is a critical skill to succeed in business school and in life.
 Many applicants to MBA programs cannot demonstrate this skill through actual work experience; if you can, capitalize on it.